ph4r05/ledger-app-monero-1.42-vuln/ledger_monero_vuln02.md

 Other EC points than derivations are not exported in an encrypted form in the protocol.
 If there are more EC point types later, differentiate them.

-Ideally, the encryption key should be also changed with each new transaction (random), if possible.
+Ideally, the encryption key should also be changed with each new transaction (random), if possible.
-Definitely for values we are sure were produced after `open_tx()`.
+Definitely, for values we are sure were produced after `open_tx()`.
 Thorough protocol analysis or just simple testing will reveal which values need to have fixed `spk` key.
-Starting with version the encryption key `spk` is randomly generated after `open_tx()`.
+We would suggest to start testing this improvement with the encryption key `spk` being randomly generated after `open_tx()`.
 After transaction finish/abort the key is reverted back to static `spk`.

 Different encryption key strictly limits attacker to the scope of one transaction with respect to the data confidentiality, which is useful for security arguments.
 I.e., no long-term analysis and data collection can be performed.

-The specified HMAC key hierarchy is usable also for encryption, which decreases the attack surface significantly as values are valid only in particular context.
-This is especially important as the initialization vector is zero = encryption has no semantic security, i.e., same plaintexts encrypt to the same ciphertexts.
-This allows attacker to test values for equality without knowing the plaintext values.
+The specified HMAC key hierarchy is also usable for encryption, which decreases the attack surface significantly as values are valid only in a particular context.
+This is especially important as the initialization vector (IV) is zero = encryption has no semantic security, i.e., same plaintexts encrypt to the same ciphertexts.
+The zero IV allows the attacker to test values for equality without knowing the plaintext values.

 The key hierarchy significantly restricts the potential combinations attacker can use, restricting to explicitly allowing ones by the protocol designer.